Roy Wood Jr.: After Comedy Central

 On October 5, 2023, it was announced that Wood had quit The Daily Show and would not be returning as a correspondent.

 Wood has been hosting the American adaptation of the news and entertainment panel show Have I Got News for You on CNN since September 14, 2024.
-He hosted the British version on 8 November 2024 and again on 30 May 2025.
+He has hosted the British version once a year since 2024.

 Wood's memoir, The Man of Many Fathers, was released in October 2025.